mr-bt/manager.README/README.md

 I like fast turnaround and acknowledgement on written communications like “got it” or “on it” type acknowledgement so I know things that we’re discussing are moving.

-I tend to send quite a few of FYI so that you’re in the loop.
+I tend to send quite a few of FYI to keep you in the loop.
 There’s no need to reply unless you have a simple question that can’t be discussed on other forums.

 If you’re CC’ed, I’m not expecting you to reply, but it’s perfectly acceptable that you choose to do so.
 Just be conscious that you’re jumping on someone else conversation.